umich-brcf-bioinf/2021-10-18-UM-SWC-Lessons/_episodes/03-intro-git-github.md

 Git has rewound the clock and dropped you into an earlier version.
-Note the log shows only the one change and git has replaced your working copy with the earliest version of this file.
+Note the log shows only the one change and git has replaced your working dir with the earliest version of this file.

 ```